owid/covid-19-data/public/data/README.md

 ## Our data sources

 - **Confirmed cases and deaths:** our data comes from the [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide) (ECDC).
 We discuss how and when the ECDC collects and publishes this data [here](https://ourworldindata.org/coronavirus-source-data).
-The cases & deaths dataset is updated daily. *Note: the number of cases and deaths reported by any institution—including the ECDC, the WHO, Johns Hopkins and others—on a given day does not represent the actual number of new cases on that date.
-This is because of the long reporting chain that exists between a new case and its inclusion in statistics.*
+The cases & deaths dataset is updated daily. *Note: the number of cases or deaths reported by any institution—including the ECDC, the WHO, Johns Hopkins and others—on a given day does not represent the actual number on that date.
+This is because of the long reporting chain that exists between a new case/death and its inclusion in statistics.*
-- **Testing for COVID-19:** this data is collected by the _Our World in Data_ team from official reports; you can find the source information for every country and further details [in our post on COVID-19 testing](https://ourworldindata.org/covid-testing).
+- **Testing for COVID-19:** this data is collected by the _Our World in Data_ team from official reports; you can find further details in our post on COVID-19 testing, including our [checklist of questions to understand testing data](https://ourworldindata.org/coronavirus-testing#our-checklist-for-covid-19-testing-data), information on [geographical and temporal coverage](https://ourworldindata.org/coronavirus-testing#which-countries-do-we-have-testing-data-for), and [detailed country-by-country source information](https://ourworldindata.org/coronavirus-testing#our-checklist-for-covid-19-testing-data).
 The testing dataset is updated around twice a week.
-- **Other variables:** this data is collected from a variety of sources (United Nations, World Bank, Global Burden of Disease, etc.).
-More information is available in our codebook ([`owid-covid-data-codebook.md`](https://github.com/owid/covid-19-data/tree/master/public/data/owid-covid-data-codebook.md)).
+- **Other variables:** this data is collected from a variety of sources (United Nations, World Bank, Global Burden of Disease, Blavatnik School of Government, etc.).
+More information is available in [our codebook](https://github.com/owid/covid-19-data/tree/master/public/data/owid-covid-data-codebook.md).

 ## The complete _Our World in Data_ COVID-19 dataset